gcrev93/NSBEIoT/1. Setup/mxchip.md

     _Connecting the device to your laptop_

-1. Wait for Windows to install the necessary drivers on your laptop.
+1. (If you have a MacBook you can skip this step) Wait for Windows to install the necessary drivers on your laptop.
 Then open a File Explorer window and confirm that it shows a new drive named "AZ3166."
 The drive letter that it is assigned to it may be different on your computer.

 	![A file explorer window show the MXChip as a drive mounted on the computer.](Images/new-device-my-computer.png)

     _The installed device_

-1. Now that the device has power and Windows recognizes it as a USB device, the next step is to get it connected to WiFi.
+1. Now that the device has power and your device recognizes it as a USB device, the next step is to get it connected to WiFi.
 That involves putting the device into access-point (AP) mode so that it acts as a WiFi access point, connecting to it with a browser, and configuring it to connect to the access point in the room.
 Put the device into AP mode by doing the following:

 	- Press and hold the **B button**
 	- With the B button held down, press and release the **Reset button**